Skip to main contentSkip to main navigationSkip to footer content

 P: MATH-202 with a grade of C or better

 Topics for this course include: iterative solutions to non-linear equations, Newton-Raphson and secant methods, numerical solutions of ODEs, numerical integration methods, interpolation and curve fitting.
-Maple software is used throughout the course.
-The TI-89 graphing calculator is required.
+The TI-83 plus or TI-84 plus graphing calculator is required.
 Offered as needed.

 MATH 321